unpackdev/solgo/README.md

 ## Contributing

 Contributions to SolGo are always welcome!
-If you have a feature request, bug report, or proposal for improvement, please open an issue.
-If you wish to contribute code, please fork the repository, make your changes, and submit a pull request.
+Please visit [Contributing](https://github.com/txpull/solgo/wiki/Contributing) for more information on how to get started.

 ## License